comsci-uwc-isak/unit-1-project-Alex-Nygaard/README.md

 # Copies all (*) the files from the dataBase folder
 # to the new folder (backup/) and subfolder (backup/dataBase/)
 cp ~/desktop/RentalCarApp/dataBase/* ~/desktop/backup/dataBase/

+### NOT NECESSARY, ONLY FOR AESTHETIC PURPOSES
+# Prints the frame
+# Navigates to the folder of the frame.sh script
+cd ~/Desktop/RentalCarApp/scripts/
+bash frame.sh "Installation complete"
 ```

 #### Option 2 (USB):